 when and where to find them

 - To spot them, when you're out walking, don't just look straight ahead, but look up and down and side to side, since the vines can grow low on the ground or up the sides and branches of trees.
-Just like in the photos above, at first, it all just looks like a big green mess, but if you look closer, you can find the tell-tale signs of grape leaves.

 - If you want to harvest them, it's best to search for them from late May to mid June.
 You can sometimes get away with finding the newer growth in early July, but by mid-July, they will be too tough.
 Find an expert to make sure they're safe to eat, and only harvest leaves that are large enough to wrap (about 4 to 6 inches across), but not large, fuzzy, and veiny (the later in the season, the tougher and more fibrous they become).